-The only disparaging word I’ve heard against the adaptation comes from longtime CineSavant correspondent ‘B,’ for whom the film’s decision to stage the song Good Morning, Starshine in broad daylight is a near-unforgivable stumble.
+The only disparaging word I’ve heard against the adaptation comes from longtime CineSavant correspondent ‘B,’ for whom the film’s decision to stage the song Good Morning, Starshine in broad daylight is an unforgivable stumble.

 The stage play didn’t have a story per se, and defined its characters almost exclusively in song.
 Forman’s movie expands the show in all directions, and does indeed shift it somewhat toward mainstream tastes.
 Arriving in New York for induction into the army, Oklahoma boy Claude Bukowski (John Savage) wanders into Central Park and falls in with a group of pan-handling hippies: irrepressible leader George Berger (Treat Williams), pregnant flower child Jeannie Ryan (Annie Golden), long-haired Woof (Don Dacus) and black hipster Hud (Dorsey Wright).
 When Claude falls in love with socialite Sheila Franklin (Beverly D’Angelo), the group helps him win her by crashing a debutante party.
 Claude sleeps in the park, gets arrested, drops acid and bonds with his new ‘tribe.’
 When he ships out to a training center in Nevada, the group follows with Sheila.
 The plan is to sneak on base to let Sheila and Claude get together before his unit leaves for Vietnam.